-Rally runs as user 1000 and its files are installed with uid:gid 1000:0 (to support Arbitrary User IDs).
+Rally runs as user 1000 and its files are installed with uid:gid 1000:0 (to support OpenShift arbitrary user IDs).

 2.3.6 Extending the Docker image

 You can also create your own customized Docker image on top of the existing one.
 The example below shows how to get started: